danielschleindlsperger/lebenslauf/README.md

 # Lebenslauf (CV)

 React based CV, styled with tailwind.
+The resume is data driven using `resume.json` inspired by [JSON Resume](https://jsonresume.org/).

 ## Requirements

 - Node >= 12 with npm

 ## Getting Started